How to Observe the Passover

 "I speak as to wise men; judge you what I say.
 The cup of blessing which we bless, is it not the communion of the blood of Christ?
 The bread which we break, is it not the communion of the body of Christ?" (vs.15-16).

-The word 'communion' is the English translation of the Greek word 'koinonia', which connotes communing, participating and/or sharing in something that is common to all who are communing, participating and/or sharing an event or thing.
+The English word communion is translated from the Greek word koinonia, which connotes communing, participating or sharing in something that is common to all who are communing, participating or sharing an event or thing.

 This close personal relationship is made possible, because a child of God has had their sins forgiven and has been made a son in the Family of God through the sacrificial body and blood of Jesus Christ.